 2. Minimize the Risk of Data Breaches

 Malware, ransomware, and other MSP cyber attacks are increasing in terms of volume and severity.
 One of the reasons cybercriminals can penetrate MSPs’ IT systems: service providers’ security software has not updated properly.
 With automatic security updates in place, MSPs can verify the latest patches have been installed across their IT systems.
-This minimizes the risk of data breaches that can otherwise put MSPs and their customers in danger.
+Therefore minimize the risk of data breaches that can otherwise put MSPs and their customers in danger.

 3. Grow Their Revenues

 The worldwide managed services market is growing, and organizations can choose from a variety of MSPs to receive managed data center and IT infrastructure services.
 By leveraging automation tools, MSPs can keep pace in a rapidly expanding managed services market.
-MSPs can use automation tools to streamline their IT operations and consistently fulfill customer requests.
+MSPs can use automation tools to streamline their IT operations and furthermore consistently fulfill customer requests.
 This can help MSPs distinguish themselves from their rivals and grow their revenues.

 Identify the Right MSP Automation Platform